netagindes/cortex-re-assignment/README.md

   }
   ```

   Then point `ADDRESS_ALIAS_FILE` to it (or place it at `data/address_aliases.json`).
-The supervisor will automatically use the supplied mapping while still supporting fuzzy matches against known property names.
+The supervisor ingests these aliases into the retrieval index so both literal matching and semantic search benefit from the mapping.
+When an address still cannot be found, the workflow responds with guidance (“not in dataset”) plus a short list of known properties.

 ## Testing & Quality Gates